-A new toner cartridge can print approximately 3,000 (standard toner) or approximately 8,000 (high yield toner) A4 or Letter size single-sided pages at normal duty (ISO/IEC19752).
+A new toner cartridge can print approximately 8,000 A4 or Letter size single-sided pages at normal duty (ISO/IEC19752).
 In the case of low-duty printing, if the number of printed pages are reached the cartridge life, "Replace Toner" message appears on the LCD before the toner runs out because the developer roller surface or other toner sealing is worn out due to a rotation of the rollers.

-• If reached the cartridge life end, "Replace Toner" message appears even if the toner is contained.
+If reached the cartridge life end, "Replace Toner" message appears even if the toner is contained.